MerginMaps/docs/src/gis/photo-names/index.md

 3. In the **Expression Dialog** window, enter the expression that should be used as the photo's name.
 Please, keep in mind [basic recommendations](#best-practice-for-photo-name-expressions) to make sure the naming works as intended.

-   Here we use a combination of the layer's name, <MainPlatformName /> username and current timestamp (other examples ale listed [below](#examples-of-photo-names-expressions)):
+   Here we use a combination of the layer's name, <MainPlatformName /> username and current timestamp (other examples are listed [below](#examples-of-photo-names-expressions)):
    ` @layer_name + '-' +  @mm_username + '-' + format_date(now(),'yyMMddhhmmss')`

    Example result is displayed in the **Preview**: `hedges-sarah-230707194052`